Exploring eukaryotic evolutionary history

 Research interests

-I am mainly interested in understanding what factors shaped the biological diversity we observe today, especially I am triggered by how and why species interact between them and with the environment.
-I am studying environmental DNA, what it represents, its phylogenetic relationships, and its ecological preferences to access known and unknown lineages.
+I am interested in understanding which factors shaped the biological diversity we observe today.
+In particular, I investigate the impact of biotic and abiotic interactions on the evolutionary history of eukaryotes.
+To do so, I study environmental DNA, what it represents, its phylogenetic relationships, and its ecological preferences to access both known and unknown lineages.
+The fossil and rock records further allow me to contextualize such findings in a global paleo-ecological framework.

 Background

-In 2013 I completed a BSc in Biology from Oviedo University (Spain), with a specialty in ecology.
-Then I received in 2015 an international MSc degree in Marine Biodiversity and Conservation (EMBC) in Ghent University (Belgium).
-On November 2019 I defended my PhD thesis at the Biological Station of Roscoff (France), in which I explored the molecular diversity and evolution of Radiolaria.
-I have recently carried out a postdoctoral project at Uppsala University (Sweden) in which I explored main biotic interactions during early life of eukaryotes.
-After parental leave, I joined the Institute of Evolutionary Biology (CSIC - Pompeu Fabra University, Spain) where I am exploring the evolution of the vast undescribed diversity of microbial eukaryotes that we only know from their short environmental DNA sequences.
+In 2013 I completed a BSc in Biology from Oviedo University (Spain), specialising in ecology.
+Then I received in 2015 an international MSc degree in Marine Biodiversity and Conservation (EMBC) from Ghent University (Belgium).
+In November 2019 I defended my PhD thesis at the Biological Station of Roscoff (France), in which I explored the molecular diversity and evolution of Radiolaria.
+Later on, I carried out a postdoctoral project at Uppsala University (Sweden) where I explored the enigmatic early life of eukaryotes and gained novel insights into their evolutionary history.
+After parental leave, I joined the Institute of Evolutionary Biology (CSIC-UPF, Spain), where I am exploring the vast undescribed diversity of microbial eukaryotes that we only know from their short environmental DNA sequences and their impact on eukaryotic diversity and evolution.

 Personal interests